yanivefraim/yoshi/docs/faq/WEBPACK-ANALYZE.md

-# How to I analyze my webpack bundle contents
+# How do I analyze my webpack bundle contents

 You can do one of the following:
 - Go to https://chrisbateman.github.io/webpack-visualizer/